VTelpis/ChromeKeePass-App/README.md

 # ChromeKeePass
-Chrome extension for interacting with KeePass password file.
-Still in beta.
-Web Store url is https://chrome.google.com/webstore/detail/lnfepbjehgokldcaljagbmchhnaaogpc.
-Give it a try!

-More info available at http://perfectapi.github.io/ChromeKeePass/
+Chrome app for reading KeePass password files.

 ## Running or Updating the code locally
 If you want to hack on the code...